tomelam/learn-dojo-custom-elements/README.md

 </html>
 ```

-## Create the widget
+## Second example - write the widget

-The file `Hero.tsx` was created and put into the directory `src/widgets`,
+Create the file `Hero.tsx` in the directory `src/widgets`,
-relative to the current directory, where the `.dojorc` file will also be put.
+in the project directory, where the `.dojorc` file will also be put.
 Its content is
 ```
 import { create, tsx } from '@dojo/framework/core/vdom';